Transferring One Embryo or More – Weighing the Risks

 Multiple Gestation – the Risks of Having Twins or Triplets

-It is important the balance the desire for successful implantation with the need to reduce chances of multiple gestation.
+It is important to balance the desire for successful implantation with the need to reduce chances of multiple gestation.
 As a result, the law allows up to two embryos to be transferred for women under 40 and three embryos in the higher age group.

 In some cases, all three embryos could implant, which increases the chances of losing all three foetuses (later in the pregnancy) to 1 in 12 and the chances of developmental problems to 1 in 2 because multiple pregnancies are very rarely carried to full term.
 In some instances, one of the foetuses may be terminated to improve the chances for the other(s) – this can be a very difficult decision to make, especially for couples who have suffered long-term fertility problems.